Skip to main content

 Session and Transport Security Failures

-Per-session sealed artifacts with TTL; expiry triggers safe-state transition; per-session chains
+Per-session sealed artifacts with TTL; expiry seals a safe-state (deny-by-default) decision, effecting the transition is per-deployment wiring; per-session chains

 T8